Luderio/javascript-algorithms/problem-4/problem-4.md

 - Write a function _fib(n)_ that takes in a number as an argument.
 - The function should return the _n-th_ number of the Fibonacci sequence.
+- Make sure that the algorithm is optimized to handle larger fibonacci sequences.

 ---